-The Group financial statements incorporate the financial statements of the Parent Company and entities controlled by the Company and its subsidiaries made up to 31 December 2023.
+The Group financial statements incorporate the financial statements of the Company, entities controlled by the Company and their subsidiaries made up to 31 December 2024.
 Control is achieved where the investor; (i) has power over the investee entity (ii) is exposed, or has rights, to variable returns from the investee entity as a result of its involvement, and (iii) can exercise some power over the investee to affect its returns.